LilithElina/CPANG19/pages/bacteria.md

 	grep -P '^S' < graph.withpaths.gfa | cut -f 2,4 | sed '1iNode\tPath\' | sed 's/\\t/\t/g' > graph.paths.csv

-Then load the CSV into Bandage using File->Load CSV data and select the file.
+Then load the CSV into Bandage using "File"->"Load CSV data" and select the file.
 Check the box "CSV data:" in the left panel under "Node labels".
 The label for each node will show the paths that pass through the node: name, orientation (+ forward / - backward) and position along the path.

 ### Filtering alignments

 You may want to filter alignments to only keep those with a positive score (that are mapped).
 One easy way to do this is to use [jq](https://stedolan.github.io/jq/).
 If we want to keep alignments that are aligned we can do the following:

 ```
-vg view -a aln.gam | jq -cr 'select(.score > 0)' | vg view -JaG - >aln.filt.gam
+vg view -a aln.gam | jq -cr 'select(.score > 0)' | vg view -JaG - > aln.filt.gam
 ```

 ### Combining graphs together